topos-protocol/topos/docs/architecture/checkpoints_collector.md

 ```

-Upon receiving the response of every peers, the `CheckpointsCollector` will gather every `CheckpointResponse` and analyze them in order to decide if it can trust the peers that respond.
+Upon receiving the response of every peer, the `CheckpointsCollector` will gather every `CheckpointResponse` and analyze them in order to decide if it can trust the peers that respond.
-For every subnets contained in the `CheckpointResponse` of every peers, the `CheckpointsCollector` will ask the local storage for the current node `SourceStreamPosition` head.
+For all subnets contained in the `CheckpointResponse` of every peer, the `CheckpointsCollector` will ask the local storage for the current node `SourceStreamPosition` head.
 For every `SourceStreamPosition` that are lower than our current head, we don't have to sync.

 ### TTL on CheckpointRequest

-If a peer doesn't respond following a TTL on the request, this peer will be tagged as byzantine.
+If a peer does not respond following a TTL on the request, this peer will be tagged as byzantine.
 If the `CheckpointsCollector` find itself having less responses than expected regarding a preconfigured threshold, it can decide to dump every response and ask for a new set of peers from the `Gatekeeper`.
 (Informing the `Gatekeeper` with the list of peers that didn't respond in time).

 ### Selecting the smallest Position across responses per subnet